jlbradley1844/jlbradley1844.github.io/_posts/2024-05-30-individualism.md

 - A dislike for authority, particular from the apparatus of the state;
 - The celebration of unrestrained competition in the economic sphere, leaning towards social darwinism.

-This is much better, and it is now evident why Baha'i writings may condemn excessive individualism.
+This more concrete picture may indicate why Baha'i writings condemn excessive individualism.
-A society given to too much individualism is a harsh society with weak community life, weak governments and impaired democratic institutions.
+A society given to too much individualism of this sort is a harsh society with weak community life, weak social ethics and impaired civic institutions.
 Per the _Encyclopedia Brittanica_, the famous early political philosopher Alexis de Tocqueville "described individualism in terms of a kind of moderate selfishness that disposed humans to be concerned only with their own small circle of family and friends."
-We can all agree with the above list and understand that inside each of these items has a grain of truth, present society has taken these beliefs too far.
+We can all agree with the above list and understand that while each of these inclinations may be exercised positively, present society has taken these beliefs too far.
 Let's examine these in light of the Baha'i Faith.

 ## Please, No More Men of Destiny

 In the individualistic canon, Great Men of Destiny loom large.
 Or per Thomas Carlyle, "The history of the world is but the biography of great men."
-Individuals all praise Great Men (somehow it's always men), whose great bit brass cajones have driven the course of history.
+Individualists all praise Great Men (somehow it's always men), whose great bit brass cajones have driven the course of history.
 Interestingly, history is also a rather grim enterprise, one recording endless wars and fruitless disasters borne of folly.
 Somehow it is never pointed out that